‘The Talk’ goes on hiatus after heated segment about Sharon Osbourne’s defense of Piers Morgan

 Underwood told Osbourne she considered her to be a friend and did not want viewers to get the impression that Osbourne was racist, but the British host scoffed at her sentiments while appearing to wipe away tears.

-CBS said in a statement that it is committed to a “diverse, inclusive and respectful workplace” and that the Wednesday episode is being viewed internally.
+CBS said in a statement that it is committed to a “diverse, inclusive and respectful workplace” and that Wednesday’s episode is being reviewed internally.

 Osbourne issued an apology Friday to viewers of color who were offended by her actions.

-Note: Correction: An earlier version of this story incorrectly spelled Elaine Welteroth’s first name.
-This story has been corrected.